rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 We invite you to join us for the first online Research Software Engineer (RSE) Asia Australia Unconference from the 14th to the 16th of September 2022.
 This is a joint partnership between the newly formed [RSE Asia Association](https://rse-asia.github.io/RSE_Asia/) and the [RSE Australia New Zealand Association](https://rse-aunz.github.io/).
 We would also like to thank our key partners, [ARDC](https://ardc.edu.au/) and [QCIF](https://qcif.edu.au/) for supporting us.

+### What is a Research Software Engineer?

+Research Software Engineer is a broad term for people in academia who combine expertise in programming with an intricate understanding of research, e.g. researchers and academics who code, generalists who bring communities together across the research and technical domains, systems administrators who maintain research systems, and software engineers who work in the research domain.

 ### Why participate?